pumpncode/Partner-API/README.md

 [Lovely](https://github.com/ethangreen-dev/lovely-injector) `Lovely (>=0.6)`

 ## Features
-Initially provide 16 basic partners.
+Initially provide 16 basic Partners.

-If you have a joker that corresponds to the partner you accept, the partner will become more powerful with a Buff form!
-The initial 16 basic partners all have a Buff form.
+If you have a Joker that corresponds to the Partner you accept, the Partner will become more powerful with a Buff form!
+The initial 16 basic Partners all have a Buff form.

 | Partner  | Base form                          | Buff form                                        |
 |----------|------------------------------------|--------------------------------------------------|